 METHOD 4 – THE MINIMALIST OR WHOLE FOOD APPROACH (80/20)

 So, what if you don’t like tracking and weighing your food?
 What if you like carbohydrates?
 What if you like breakfast?
 Then the whole food or minimalist approach to nutrition and dieting might be good for you.
 This method simply has you put the main focus on whole foods like lean meats, potatoes, vegetables and fruit while keeping treats to a minimum.
 Some people describe this as 80/20.
 80% whole foods and protein sources and 20% what you love.
 Why put your focus on whole foods?
 Well single ingredient foods tend to be more satiating and fill you sooner for longer.
 They tend to be higher in fibre and lower in calories.
 And like I keep saying, to lose fat we need to eat less calories and, some extra protein helps.

 TYING IT ALL TOGETHER

-If your goal is to lose fat, then these methods could really help with getting you summer ready.
+If your goal is to lose fat and get summer-ready, combining calorie restriction with effective exercises such as swimming and weight training can make a significant difference.
+Additionally, consider taking at least 10,000 steps daily to boost your activity level.These methods could really help with getting you summer ready.
 Remember lower kcals, more protein and more fibre.
 And if you want some help with getting in shape, why not pop into any of our centres and grab one of our fantastic PTs, and we’ll help get you shredded for summer and beach ready.

 - PMID: 31614992 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6836017/